Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Answering BCQ s for the guarded quantification fragments

 By the results established in i and ii, given an \textsf{LGQ} clausal set $N$, the number of $R$-type clauses that can be derived from $N$ is finitely bounded.
-Then, for each $R$-type clause, only a finite number of new predicate symbols is need.
+Then, for each $R$-type clause, only a finite number of new predicate symbols is needed.
 Since we reuse the introduced predicate symbols as stated in Remark \ref{rem:reuse}, the total number of new predicate symbols for transforming $R$-type clauses is finitely bounded.
-Then, Lines~14--15 only requires finitely bounded number of new predicate symbols. \end{proof}
+Then, Lines~14--15 only require a finitely bounded number of new predicate symbols. \end{proof}